arvinpoddar/ja3sentry/echo-server/README.md

   -days 365
 ```

 This will output `server.crt` and `server.key`, which I use as the certificate and private key respectively in `http_server.py`.
 Note, I also added thes `server.crt` to my Keychain Access with all permissions as trusted.
+For the original SO answer, see https://stackoverflow.com/a/64309893.

 # PyJA3mas